moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

-#### Material Changes to Services Offered or Vendor's Security Environments
+#### Material Changes

-In-scope requisitions related to vendors within the [**Approval Window**](#tprm-approval-windows) of their previous assessment will be reviewed by the TPRM Engineer to determine whether a material change has occurred to the service(s) provided.
-Material changes introduce new potential risks and may require a new TPRM assessment, examples include:
+Material Changes to services provided to GitLab or to a vendor's security environment could present an increased risk that may not have been present at the time of the previous review.
+As such, requisitions for vendors within the [**Approval Window**](#tprm-approval-windows) of their previous assessment must be reviewed by the TPRM Engineer to determine whether a material change has occurred to the service(s) provided.
+Examples of these changes include:

 1. **Change in data classification**, such as going from Yellow to Orange data classification.
 1. **Addition of a new system not in the scope of the previous review.** For example, vendor XYZ was reviewed for procurement of their **Billing** system, but a new request has come in for the purchase of their **Revenue** system.